Ashton Kutcher testifies in alleged serial killer's trial

 LOS ANGELES (AP) — Ashton Kutcher testified at a Los Angeles murder trial Wednesday that he went to pick up a 22-year-old fashion-design student to go out for drinks one night 18 years ago and left when she did not answer her door, only to learn the next day that she had been lying inside dead.

-The actor said from the witness stand that he had kept Ashley Ellerin waiting for hours on Feb.
+The actor said from the witness stand that he had kept Ashley Ellerin, a native of Los Altos, Calif., waiting for hours on Feb.
 21, 2001, when he arrived at the her Hollywood home, where he had been to a party about a week earlier.

 "I knocked on the door and there was no answer," Kutcher said in the packed downtown courtroom during the trial of Michael Gargiulo, who is charged with killing Ellerin and another woman.
 "I knocked again, and once again, no answer.
 At this point I pretty well assumed she had left for the night, and that I was late, and she was upset."